toscm/toscmask/README.md

 # toscmask

-Operators and functions provided by base R sometimes lack some features found in other programming languages, such as the abilitiy to concatenate strings using + or to repeat strings using *.
+Operators and functions provided by base R sometimes lack some features found in other programming languages, such as the ability to concatenate strings using + or to repeat strings using *.
 This package aims at providing such functionality without breaking existing code, i.e., only statements, that would throw errors in pure base R are patched.